Asbestos Roof Encapsulation for Commercial Buildings

 Do not ignore the duty to manage asbestos in non-domestic buildings under the Control of Asbestos Regulations 2012

-Encapsulation around an operating business
+Encapsulation around a working business

 Common questions